Bike Kaikoura

 Mountain Biking

-Coming to Kaikoura to bike?
-Kaikoura has something to offer from the sedate family ride through the country side to multi-day hardcore adventure rides.
-Kaikoura is famous for the mountains to sea landscape, it creates great varied terrain in the area.
+Coming to Bike Kaikoura?
+Kaikoura has something to offer, from the sedate family ride through the countryside to multi-day hardcore adventure rides.
+Kaikoura is famous for the mountains to sea landscape, it creates great, varied terrain in the area.
 Explore the rugged coastline to some of the highest peaks outside the Mount Cook region.
-The trails stay rideable year round with exceptions depending on weather patterns.
-The Mountain ranges are the highest outside the Mount Cook region so ride with suitable warm gear as conditions can change fast and unexpectedly.
+The trails stay rideable year round, with exceptions depending on weather patterns.
+The Mountain ranges are the highest outside the Mount Cook region, so ride with suitable warm gear as conditions can change fast and unexpectedly.

 The Kaiterau Trail